pyserve/EchoLink-AI-Powered-Voice-Calling-with-Twilio-and-Meta-LLAMA/README.md

 # EchoLink-AI-Powered-Voice-Calling-with-Twilio-and-Meta-LLAMA
-*EchoLink is an AI-powered voice calling system leveraging Django, Twilio, and Meta LLMA.
+*EchoLink is an AI-powered voice calling system leveraging Django, Twilio, and Meta LLAMA.
 It enables seamless voice communication by integrating natural language processing capabilities from HuggingFace with Twilio's telephony services, providing a robust platform for interactive and intelligent voice interactions.*